asliozn/java-card-game/README.md

 Made using Netbeans 8.2.

-Java Swing GUI were used for the interface.
+Java Swing GUI was used for the interface.

 # Sporcu Kart Oyunu